Mourners hold vigil in Durham to end gun violence, remember Darrell Harper

 Now the quilt features up to nearly 750 names, with one of the newest additions being Darrell Harper.

-"Once you put all the names together where you can see all of this, then somebody can see how it's important to at least put a stop to it," said Brody.
+"Once you put all the names together where you can see all of this, then somebody can see how it's important to at least put a stop to it," said Brodie.

 Two people were arrested in Harper's death.